garethjmsaunders/digital-code-style-guide/css.md

 ## 4.9 Preprocessor comments

-With most—if not all—preprocessors, we have the option to write comments that will not get compiled out into our resulting CSS file.
+With most — if not all — preprocessors, we have the option to write comments that will not get compiled out into our resulting CSS file.
 As a rule, use these comments to document code that would not get written out to that CSS file either.
 If you are documenting code which will get compiled, use comments that will compile also.
 For example, this is correct:

 ```
 // Dimensions of the @2x image sprite: